The Ultimate Guide To Chakra Balancing

-If you're feeling isolated, lonely, or heartbroken, try this meditation.
-Bringing energy to your heart chakra allows you to connect to unconditional, objectless love, resilience, compassion, and generosity of spirit.
+Try this meditation if you're feeling isolated, lonely, or heartbroken.
+Bringing energy to your heart chakra allows you to connect to unconditional, objectless love, resilience, compassion, and generosity.

 Sit tall, shoulders back, and confidently hold your posture.
 Because your lungs are connected to your heart chakra, you must try to breathe deeply during this exercise.

 Imagine an emerald green light covering your entire chest cavity to begin.
 You are strengthening the barrier that protects your heart from life's hardships and sorrows by bolstering this light with your attention and breath.
-Allow this green light to nourish you so you can feel safe in your ability to love and be loved.
+Allow this green light to nourish you to feel safe in your ability to love and be loved.

 Draw attention to the center point of your chest—a pink diamond that depicts the spiritual heart itself—after breathing into this place for several minutes.
 Beyond your self-perceptions, this warm and calm light represents the heart of who you are.

 This heart diamond radiates love, beauty, and goodness, assisting you in sharing your light with the world.
 The light does not require an object to shine upon; it is love, manifesting as you.